Tony Christiansen: Hit by a train

 On the morning of 3 June 1967 which was Queen's Birthday weekend, Christiansen had followed friend Gary Winters and his father Mick to the railway yard near Te Maunga to bag coal for sale to raise money for charity.
 As the two children were crossing the tracks, the train shunted backwards dragging Christiansen under and the dual set of wheels ran over his legs almost severing them.

 As a result of this accident, both his legs could not be saved and were amputated.
 48 hours after the accident, Christiansen was found sitting up in a wheelchair and in good spirits.

 Achievements

-Christiansen very quickly got on with life after his wounds healed.
-His extraordinary achievements following the accident made him New Zealand's most notable motivational speaker and one of the world's most interesting.
+After his wounds healed, Christiansen moved forward.
+His achievements following the accident made him one of New Zealand's notable motivational speakers and one of the world's most interesting.

-Christiansen young with no legs but a very abled swimmer.
+Christiansen young with no legs but a very able swimmer.

 Confidence in the water

 After his accident, many people including strangers, visited Christiansen and wanted to help.
 Among them, 2 people made a significant difference to Christiansen's life.
 They were swimming coaches Dave Franklin and Allan Guthrie.

 Even before his accident, Christiansen hated water but Franklin and Guthrie were very persistent in teaching the now disabled young boy how to swim.
 Within 5 months of his first lesson, less than a year after his accident, Christiansen at 10 years of age, swam a mile non-stop.

 The following year, Christiansen joined the Tauranga Swimming Club and continued to improve as a swimmer while he became physically stronger.
 He set a goal to compete in the Tauranga mayor's annual sponsored swimming race held by the Lions Club.

 On 6 May 1971, Christiansen came just behind the mayor Bob Owen in that 2 mi race and in February 1974, he beat the mayor in the Annual Harbour "Swimathon".